 Studio links the Administrator role at the app level to MendixSSO.Administrator and Administration.Administrator (if they exist, if not, Studio will not do any linking).
 The User role at the app level is linked to MendixSSO.User, and Administration.User (if they exist, if not, Studio will not do any linking).
 All other AppStore modules will remain unchanged.

 Every other user role created in Studio will be linked to the MendixSSO.User and the Administration.User in the MendixSSO and Administration modules correspondingly.

 Studio checks if demo users named demo_administrator and demo_user exist, and if not, Studio creates them.

 If Administrator and User roles already exist and are compatible with Studio, they will get access to all microflows, nanoflows, pages, and entities (including entities’ attributes and associations).

-All newly created roles get access to all pages, microflows, nanoflows, and entities (including their attributes and associations) that are in Studio, except for App Store pages, microflows, and entities (with their attributes and associations).
+All newly created roles get access to all pages, microflows, nanoflows, and entities (including their attributes and associations) that are in Studio, except for Marketplace pages, microflows, and entities (with their attributes and associations).

 Also, all new pages, microflows, and entities (with their attributes and associations) that are created in Studio will be accessible for all existing app roles by default.

 5 Entity Access Set Up